mskl/fit-bi-vwm-project/README.md

 # fit-bi-vmw-semestralka
-Semestral project for the BI-VMW subject at the FIT CTU.

-# About
 This project was developed as a semestral assignment for the BI-VMW subject at the FIT CTU.

 ## Algorithms